Antique 1910s Edwardian Wedding Dress - White Cotton Mixed Lace with Floral Embroidery | Small, Medium

 Size: Small, medium (please see measurements)

 Condition: Hand washed and steamed.
 Incredible condition for age.
 Fabric is very strong with a healthy stretch and all fastenings are present.
-Some insignificant breaks in the tulle as pictured, and one area near the hem where there is a slightly brassy tint that I was unable to lift.
-Silk ruffle has slight discoloration.
+Some insignificant breaks in the tulle and one area near the hem where there is a slightly brassy tint that I was unable to lift.
+Silk ruffle at the neck has slight discoloration.
 Some minor imperfections that are original from when the gown was made (uneven stitching, stitch overlapping etcetera).

 Measurements: